dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 ### Envy/Jealousy Tendency

 A memeber of species designed through evolutionary process to want often-scarce food is going to be driven strongly toward getting food when it first sees food.
-And this is going to occur often and tend to create some conflict when the food is seen in possession of anothe member of the same species.
+And this is going to occur often and tend to create some conflict when the food is seen in possession of another member of the same species.
 This is probably the evolutionary origin of the Envy/Jealousy Tendency that lies so deep in human nature.

 Envy/Jealousy is so extreme in modern life.
 For instance, university communities often go bananas when some university employee in money management, or some professor in surgery, gets annual compensation in multiples of the standard professorial salary.
 And in modern investment banks, law firsm, etc, the envy/jealousy effects are usually more extreme than they are in university faculties.
 Many big law firms, fearing disorder from envy/jealousy, have long treated all senior partners alike in compensation, no matter how different their contributions to firm welfare.
 To this Charlie often quotes, "It is not greed that drives the world, but envy."